Hugh Malcolm: Second World War

-Malcolm was a 25-year-old wing commander when the following deed took place for which he was awarded the Victoria Cross.
-On 4 December, he led a thirteen-strong attack on an enemy fighter airfield near Chougui, Tunisia.
-On reaching the target, however, and starting the attack, the squadron was intercepted by an overwhelming force of enemy fighters from I and II.
+On the morning of 4 December, he led six Blenheims to the area of Chougui, Tunisia where they attacked a German landing strip before returning to their temporary base at Souk-el-Arba.
+Shortly after an urgent request for support was received from First Army to attack the area again.
+Despite the immense danger of attacking without fighter cover Malcolm considered it his duty.
+Ten aircraft set off in tight formation but one had to crash land only fifteen miles from Souk-el-Arba.
+On reaching the target, and starting the attack, the squadron was intercepted by an overwhelming force of enemy fighters from I and II.
 Gruppen JG 53, and 11 Staffel, JG 2.
 One by one, all his bombers were shot down, until he himself was shot down in flames.

 Malcolm's aircraft crashed in flames some 15 miles west of the target.
 An infantry officer and two other men who arrived at the scene of the crash minutes later retrieved the body of navigator Pilot Officer James Robb.
 Malcolm, with Robb and gunner Pilot Officer James Grant, were buried in the Beja War Cemetery in a collective grave.
-Malcolm was posthumously awarded the Victoria Cross on 27 April 1943.
-His was the first Royal Air Force Victoria Cross to be won in North Africa.
+Malcolm was posthumously awarded the Victoria Cross on 27 April 1943; for his actions in North Africa and the final sortie.
+The award stated that "Wing Commander Malcolm's last exploit was the finest example of the valour and unswerving devotion to duty which he constantly displayed".
+His was the first Royal Air Force Victoria Cross to be won in North Africa campaign.

 Legacy

-The RAF's Malcolm Clubs were named in his honour.
+The RAF's Malcolm Clubs for rest and recreation first set up in North Africa were named in his honour.
 These were welfare clubs for RAF personnel, which operated in several countries between 1943 and the early 1970s, although the club at RAF Wittering continued until the 1990s.
-They are mentioned in Queen's Regulations.
+The name had been suggested by Sir Archibald Sinclair, the Secretary of State for Air, during visit to Algiers in 1943 They are mentioned in Queen's Regulations.

 Malcolm's Victoria Cross is on display in the Lord Ashcroft collection at the Imperial War Museum, London.